sixertoy/retrobox/files/README.md

 > retrobox/files/README.md

-This folder contains utilities files for an RPi os bases on Wheezy/Jessie
+This folder contains utilities files for an RPi OS based on Wheezy/Jessie version

 ## .bash_aliases